pasqal-io/Pulser/docs/source/conventions.rst

 **************

 .. warning::
-  There is no implicit relationship between the state vector of a state and its associated measurement value.
+  There is no implicit relationship between a state's vector representation and its associated measurement value.
 To see the measurement value of a state for each measurement basis, see :ref:`SPAM` .

 When using only the ``ground-rydberg`` or ``digital`` basis, the qutrit state is not needed and is thus reduced to a qubit state.
 This reduction is made simply by tracing-out